kodecocodes/m3-kioop-materials/README.md

 ### [Object-Oriented Programming in Android](https://www.kodeco.com/android/paths)

-- This course is part of [Kotlin Essentials Program](https://www.kodeco.com), which you can take as on-demand bootcamp from [Kodeco](https://www.kodeco.com).
+- This course is part of [Beginning Android & Kotlin Program](https://www.kodeco.com/android/programs/beginning-android), which you can take as on-demand bootcamp from [Kodeco](https://www.kodeco.com).

 ---